PikachuPenial/Titanmod/PATCHNOTES.md

 - Map voting has been rewritten to have more variety and to be more applicable to player counts
 - The first map will always be a map suitable for the player count (small map if less than 6 players are playing, large if more than 6)
 - The second map can be any map in the game, allowing for small maps to rarely be playable on full lobbies (chaotic but fun)
+- Votes are now shown in percentages instead of amount of votes on said map/mode

 *NEW HITSOUND OPTIONS*
 - Apex Legends